 One of the purposes of the divorce law is to protect and preserve the family, especially where there are children.
-Therefore, the court can order counseling if either party requests it.
+So in many cases, the court can order counseling if either party requests it.
+Counseling will not generally delay or prevent the divorce.
 Some courts also require the parties to attend a seminar about how to help children deal with divorce.

 - How much does a divorce cost?

 The costs of a divorce vary.
-Every court charges for bringing a divorce action.
-There may be additional costs where there must be hearings about alimony, support, or marital property.
+Every court charges fees for bringing a divorce action.
+There are additional costs where there must be hearings about alimony, support, or marital property.
 These costs can be very high.
 Private attorneys also charge fees, which can vary widely.